scenarioo/scenarioo/docs/contribute/demo-server-setup/OVH-Server-Setup.md

 ### Updating public key on Circle CI
 Circle CI needs the SSH public key to deploy the server after changes were committed.
 This is documented on the [Circle CI page](../circle-ci.md#Deploy-key-pair).

+### Updating Scenarioo infrastructure
+Scenarioo Infrastructure needs to know the IP address of the new server, so that it can connect and update it.

+Set the IP address of the new Server under "mainserver" in [scenarioo-infrastructure\hosts\hosts_demoserver_ovh](https://github.com/scenarioo/scenarioo-infrastructure/blob/master/hosts/hosts_demoserver_ovh).

 ## Update DNS lookup address
 Finally, the DNS entry needs to be updated with the IP address of the new server, so that http://demo.scenarioo.org points to the new server.